luke11brown/UK-TopSky-Controller-Pack/Contributing.md

 ## Pull Requests

-If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [UK Sector File issue tracker](https://github.com/VATSIM-UK/UK-Sector-File/issues).
+If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first**

 The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from **all** contributors:
 * Fork the project into your personal space on GitHub.com.